+Name Online Discussion Rubric

+Description This rubric can be used to standardize the grading of online discussions.

+Rubric Detail

-Levels of Achievement : Criteria Non Performance Needs Improvement Meets Expectations Main Post 0 Points 20 Points 40 Points No participation or main post does not address the prompt in the instructions Main post is present but does not go into sufficient depth, is missing particular components, or simply repeats what others have already postedwhen applicable, facts are not substantiated with a reference.
-Main post adds substance to the discussion and meets all the requirements of the prompt in the instructionswhen applicable, facts are substantiated with a reference.
-Reply Post 0 Points 20 Points 40 Points No participation or response posts are surface and do not contribute to the discussion Does not meet the total requirement for the number of response postings Reply posts exist in the expected number and quality Mechanics 0 Points 10 Points 20 Points No participation or post is written with unacceptable spelling, grammar, and/or syntax errors Errors in mechanics are minor, but are somewhat distracting from the message No substantial errors in spelling, grammar, and/or syntax
+Levels of Achievement

+Criteria Non Performance Needs Improvement Meets Expectations

+Main Post 0 Points 20 Points 40 Points

+No participation or main post does not address the prompt in the instructions Main post is present but does not go into sufficient depth, is missing particular components, or simply repeats what others have already postedwhen applicable, claims are not substantiated with a reference.
+Main post adds substance to the discussion and meets all the requirements of the prompt in the instructionswhen applicable, claims are substantiated with a reference.

+Reply Post 0 Points 10 Points 20 Points

+1 No participation or response post does not contribute to the discussion Reply post is present but meets the criteria only in a superficial manner.
+Response post is relevant to the discussion thread, introduces new information, asks a question, and/or provides unique insight into the conversation.

+Reply Post 0 Points 10 Points 20 Points

+2 No participation or response post does not contribute to the discussion Reply post is present but meets the criteria only in a superficial manner.
+Response post is relevant to the discussion thread, introduces new information, asks a question, and/or provides unique insight into the conversation.

+Mechanics 0 Points 10 Points 20 Points

+No participation or post is written with unacceptable spelling, grammar, and/or syntax errors Errors in mechanics are minor, but are somewhat distracting from the message.
+No substantial errors in spelling, grammar, and/or syntax, or APA Citations.